microbiome - trust your gut

 • Every morning, I start with a glass of warm water and a few minutes of deep breathing to stimulate digestion and activate the parasympathetic nervous system.

-• My breakfast consists of overnight oats, at least one ferment (usually yogurt), a handful of berries and soaked nuts, sprinkled with extra goodness.
+• My breakfast consists of overnight oats, at least one ferment (usually yogurt), a handful of berries, and soaked nuts, sprinkled with extra goodness.

-• In the evening, I include a fermented side (homemade Bulgarian yogurt with live cultures, or homemade sauerkraut) and keep my sugar intake minimal (maybe a small piece of dark chocolate or some of my homemade no-bake natural sweetened desserts).
+• In the evening, I include a fermented side (homemade Bulgarian yogurt with live cultures, or homemade sauerkraut) and keep my sugar intake minimal (maybe a small piece of dark chocolate or some of my homemade no-bake desserts).

 • Twice a week, I swap walking for light weights or yoga.
 Movement stimulates gut motility and microbial flow.